Easy Peanut Butter Blender Muffins (Vegan)

 Tips and Modifications

 Don’t overblend the batter.
-Blend just until smooth.
-Overblending can make the muffins too dense instead of soft and tender.
+Blend just until the ingredients are smooth and combined.
+Overblending can lead to denser muffins instead of a soft and fluffy texture.

 Equipment